Hendrix-CS/csci270/labs/clouds.md

         the sentence
     -   Turn right 90 degrees

-If your document is very large, only draw this image for the first section/chapter.
+{% include note.html content="If your document is very large, only draw this image for the first section/chapter." %}

 What insights on your document can you gather from this image?